 The scenery of Waterford’s ‘copper coast’ is a treat in store on a visit to the South-East – and the savvy traveller will also bear in mind the possibility of a visit to talented chef Eugene Long’s restaurant, The Copper Hen.

 A short move – from Tramore – to this lovely space above Mother McHugh’s pub has put the small village of Fenor firmly on the map.
-Following two previous incarnations as restaurants, and then a complete change of use to what must have been a terrific apartment, it has now been transformed again.

 There are two separate rooms, the first with a real fire for those cold evenings and the second a split level space.
 With high ceilings, cream painted walls and wooden floor, the skylight windows bring a sense of light and space to this old building.